wealthczarena/Tis-Day/README.md

 ## About the project

-3D Simulation of the Earth at night with a starry background.
+3D Simulation of the Earth with a starry background.